BitBagCommerce/SyliusImojePlugin/README.md

 ```

 ### Configuration in Admin tanel:
-To create IngPaymentMethod , go to PaymentMethods
+To create an ING-based payment method, go to Payment methods in the Sylius admin panel.

 ![Screenshot showing payment method config in admin](doc/payment_methods_config.png)